8Figure/handlescript/README.md

 handlescript
 ============

-Web Framework based on javascript, css and handlebars to create reusable controls and templates.
+Client side web Framework based on javascript, css and handlebars to create reusable controls and templates.

 Supports the following:
 + Load multiple templates